lynnliu030/berkeley-os-prelim/system_structure/README.md

 5. Why: The isolated modular components make it easier to verify system correctness and improve security.

 ### Hybrid Kernel
+Aims for a balanced compromise between performance, security, and reliability but may suffer from increased complexity.

 1. Flexibility: Balanced, best of both monolithic and microkernel.
 2. Reliability: Generally stable, depends on implementation.
 3. Security: Balanced, but complexity can introduce flaws.